Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Numerical Results

 Next we test the validity of the VK criterion in the present setting (see, e.g.,~\cite{book} for its application to DNLS equations).
-It suggests that the change of monotonicity of the frequency dependence of the norm, defined as per Eq.~(\ref{eq:norm}) amounts to a change of stability.
+It suggests that the change of monotonicity of the frequency dependence of the norm-like conserved quantity, defined as per Eq.~(\ref{eq:norm}) amounts to a change of stability.
 To examine this, we take 1-site solitons and vary $\omega $, fixing, e.g., $\sigma =1.7$ and $C=1$.
-The result is shown in Fig.~\ref{fig:VK}, where one can indeed see the direct correlation between the slope of $P(\omega )$ dependence and the actual stability, as expected from the VK criterion, and from the general Grillakis-Shatah-Straus~theory \cite{grillakis}; see Ref. \cite {kapprom} for a recent overview.
+The result is shown in Fig.~\ref{fig:VK}, where one can indeed see the direct correlation between the slope of $P(\omega )$ dependence and the actual stability, as expected from the VK criterion, and from the general Grillakis-Shatah-Straus~theory \cite{grillakis}; see Ref. \cite{kapprom} for a recent overview.
 More specifically, the discrete solitons are found to be stable (unstable) when the slope is positive (negative).
-However, it is relevant to note that the VK criterion cannot make any prediction concerning the exchange of stability bifurcations that take place at $\sigma \leq 1$.
+Additionally, in the case in which the emergence of an unstable linearization eigenvalue is not associated with a change of slope of the $P(\omega)$ curve one can compute the spectrum of the Hessian of the Hamiltonian (\ref{eq:Ham}) which can predict the existence of bifurcations through an eigenvalue zero crossing; this fact was illustrated in Fig.~\ref{fig:stab}.

-{We have also compared the predictions of the VA, presented in subsection \ref{sec:VA}, with the results stemming from numerically exact (up to a prescribed accuracy) calculations for the discrete solitons.
-Figure~\ref {fig:VA} shows the soliton's amplitude, }$\phi _{0}$, {and norm, }$P$,{\ versus $\omega $, for three selected values of the nonlinearity power, $ \sigma $ (namely, $\sigma =1.7$, $1.75$ and $2$) at fixed $C=1$; for other values of $C$, the VA predictions can be obtained by the rescaling defined in Eq. (\ref{phichi}).
-Note that, as seen in Fig.~\ref{fig:VA}, that the VA predicts quite accurately the amplitude of the discrete soliton in all the cases considered, but there are some discrepancies in the norm dependence. }
+We have also compared the predictions of the VA, presented in subsection \ref {sec:VA}, with the results stemming from numerically exact (up to a prescribed accuracy) calculations for the discrete solitons.
+Figure~\ref {fig:VA} shows the amplitude, $\phi_{0}$, and the conserved quantity $P$ of 1-site solitons versus $\omega$, for three selected values of the nonlinearity power, $ \sigma $ (namely, $\sigma =1.7$, $1.75$ and $2$) at fixed $C=1$; for other values of $C$, the VA predictions can be obtained by the rescaling defined in Eq. (\ref{phichi}).
+Note that, as seen in Fig.~\ref{fig:VA}, the VA predicts quite accurately the amplitude of the discrete soliton in all the cases considered, but there are some discrepancies in the dependence of the conserved quantity $P$.
+In any case, the VA approach is more accurate for higher frequencies.
+In the limit of $\omega \rightarrow \infty$ such models, including the DNLS equation, are tantamount to their so-called anti-continuum (AC), isolated node limit.
+Here, the VA tends to the corresponding exact analytical solitary structure result, as shown in~\cite{Chong}.